'Big Data in FinTech' Comes to Seton Hall

 Manfred Minimair, professor in the department of Mathematics and Computer Science at Seton Hall, is chairperson of the 2023 NJBDA Symposium.
 "The annual symposium typically attracts a large number of attendees.
 We expect more than 150 people to attend, including business professionals, New Jersey government representatives focused on economic development, and professors, students and staff from NJ colleges and universities," he said.

-The symposium will feature high-profile keynote speakers: George Calhoun, professor, founding director of the Quantitative Finance Program and executive director of the Hanlon Financial Systems Center at Stevens Institute of Technology; Kjersten Moody, chief data officer at Prudential Financial; and Stephen Ward, Cybersecurity expert and managing director at Insight Partners.
+The symposium will feature high-profile keynote speakers: George Calhoun, professor, founding director of the Quantitative Finance Program and executive director of the Hanlon Financial Systems Center at Stevens Institute of Technology; Kjersten Moody, chief data officer at Prudential Financial; and Marc Rind, chief technology officer-data at Fiserv.

 Additional sessions will cover a variety of interesting topics ranging from artificial intelligence and machine learning applications, workforce skills, regulatory issues to Cybersecurity.